• UCLA Health

 Our physicians are liver specialists in both imaging and minimal invasive therapy.
 They work in collaboration with the liver surgeons, hepatologists, and liver oncologists to offer treatments either alone or in combination with traditional surgical and medical therapies.
 Treatment strategy is personalized taking into account individual risk factors and very importantly, the precise extent of tumor and the condition of the underlying liver through imaging assessment.
 Optimal strategy may include one or a combination of minimal invasive treatments below:

-before and after treatment
+Before and after treatment diagram of liver

 For More Information: